Missing children

 Claim

 The issue of missing children is a critical crisis that demands urgent attention.
 Every missing child represents a shattered family and a community in distress.
-Ignoring this problem is unacceptable, as it exposes children to unimaginable dangers and lifelong trauma.
+Ignoring this problem is unacceptable—these are innocent lives at risk, often facing unimaginable dangers.
 Society must prioritize prevention, rapid response, and support for affected families.
-We cannot stand by while innocent lives are at risk—protecting our children must be a top priority for everyone.
+We cannot allow bureaucracy or indifference to stand in the way of protecting our most vulnerable.
+Missing children must be everyone’s concern.

 Counter-claim